CptFabulouso/react-native-theme-provider/README.md

 ## TODO:

-- [ ] Allow to pass baseStyles to ThemeProvider and use them with `useStyle` hook.
+- [x] Allow to pass baseStyles to ThemeProvider and use them with `useStyle` hook.
+- [ ] Add tests to verify hook returns and caching